Goosebumps (1995 TV series): Episodes

-Broadcast history
+Telecast history

 Goosebumps originally began airing on YTV (in English) from 1995 to 2004, then again in 2016–2017 and Canal Famille (in French) in Canada.

-In 2015, and from 13–18 August 2019, the series was aired on Teletoon and Télétoon.
+In 2015, and from 13–18 August 2019, the series was aired on Teletoon and Télétoon (Quebec).

 Since 2022, Family and WildBrainTV started airing reruns.

-In other countries, Fox Kids both in Australia in 1995 and in the United States starting on 27 October 1995 and ending on 16 November 1998, with reruns on Fox Family lasting until 6 September 1999 and 3 September 2001 respectively.
+In other countries, Fox Kids both in Australia in 1995 and in the U.S. beginning on 27 October 1995 and ending on 16 November 1998, with repeats on Fox Family lasting until 6 September 1999 and 3 September 2001 respectively.
 Every October from 2007 to 2009, Cartoon Network aired the episodes.
-From 6 September 2011 until 5 October 2014, The Hub broadcast the series.
-From 2013 onwards, Netflix has streamed all 74 episodes of the TV series on its online streaming service.
+From 6 September 2011 until 5 October 2014, Hasbro's partially owned The Hub aired the series.
+From 2013 onwards, Netflix has streamed all 74 episodes of the TV series on its digital streaming service.
 In the United Kingdom, it aired on Children's BBC from 1997 to 1999, with repeats aired until 2001.
-In the United States, it is also available for free on Tubi and the Roku Channel.
+CBBC airings subjected the episodes to heavy censoring, particularly to the twist endings, but the UK Fox Kids channel aired the episodes in mostly uncensored form (except for "A Shocker on Shock Street", which has Mr. Wright's death by electrocution omitted) In the United States, it is also available for streaming on Tubi, The Roku Channel, and Paramount+.

 Marketing

-To coincide with Fox's release of several tapes from the series, a Halloween 1998 tie-in marketing campaign with General Mills promoted the video series on 10 million packages, and included with each videocassette coupons for products like Fruit Roll-Ups and Gushers.
+To coincide with Fox's release of several tapes from the series, a Halloween 1998 tie-in marketing campaign with General Mills promoted the video series on 10 million packages, and included with each videocassette coupons for candy products such as Fruit Roll-Ups and Gushers.